bdlm/cast/README.md

 A concrete example: casting `"6.789"` to `int` yields `6`, not `7`.
 Cast converts to `float64` first, then calls `math.Floor()` — because there is no integer that is _almost_ `7`, but there _is_ a `6` that can be contained within the original value.

 The primary use-case is consuming untyped or loosely typed data from external sources (YAML, TOML, JSON, API responses) without repetitive type-assertion boilerplate.
-[More about `cast`](ABOUT.md).

 ## Usage